-- Lines vagina or rectum completely, preventing direct contact with penis and prevents exchange of bodily fluids - Traps sperm in condom so it cannot fertilize the egg - Condom is thrown away in the garbage after sexual activity - A new condom must be used for each new activity
+- Traps sperm in condom so it cannot fertilize the egg - Condom is thrown away in the garbage after sexual activity - A new condom must be used for each new activity

-Advantages Disadvantages Used only at time of sexual activity Person using it is in charge of placement and use Suitable for sexual partner with a latex allergy No hormones Protects against STIs Must be available at time of sexual activity May reduce sexual spontaneity or sensitivity for either partner Requires proper insertion technique Flexible inner ring may cause discomfort for some (can remove) May make a noise, slip or break during sexual activity Difficult to use at first for some people, but becomes easier with practice
+Advantages Disadvantages Used only at time of sexual activity Person using it is in charge of placement and use Suitable for sexual partner with a latex allergy No hormones 1.
+Must be available at time of sexual activity 2.
+May reduce sexual spontaneity or sensitivity for either partner 3.
+Requires proper insertion technique 4.
+Flexible inner ring may cause discomfort for some (can remove) 5.
+May make a noise, slip or break during 5.
+Protects against STIs sexual activity Difficult to use at first for some people, but becomes easier with practice